vhadjitodorov/rb/README.md

-I've got two solutions for the given task - a basic and an advanced.
+ solutions for the given task - a basic and an advanced.
 I have implemented the bacic one, which contains the essentials for the required setup to function.
 The advanced proposes what can be improved, scaled and automated with additional resources.

 ## Basic solution (implemented)